 MORE INFORMATION

-For more details, including current alerts and park closures due to bush fires or other weather conditions, check the NSW National Parks website: Gibraltar Range National Park and Washpool National Park.
+For more details, including current alerts and park closures due to bush fires or other weather conditions, check NSW Parks & Wildlife resources on Gibraltar Range National Park and Washpool National Park.

 Check out the map below for more details on the locations for the camping areas and hiking trails.